Tony Griffin (hurler): Inter-county

 In 2000, he was called up to the Clare inter-county team under Ger Loughnane.

-In 2006, Griffin was inducted into the GAA All-Star team in the Left Corner Forward position.
+In 2006, Griffin was inducted into the GAA All-Star team in the left corner forward position.
 He had been nominated for an All-Star in twice previously, in 2004 and 2005.

 On 16 November 2009, Griffin retired from inter-county hurling with Clare, citing a lack of 'confidence in the current management structure' as one of the main reasons for doing so.

 Coaching

 Griffin joined the Kerry county football team as a performance coach ahead of the 2022 season, a year when Kerry won the Sam Maguire Cup.
 Kerry forward David Clifford paid tribute to him after being named All Stars Footballer of the Year.

 Jack O'Connor, the Kerry manager, also had Griffin involved when he was managing Kildare (before O'Connor returned for his third spell as Kerry manager), and Griffin was also involved with the Dublin county hurling team when Anthony Daly was manager.

+Griffin left the Kerry team at the end of the 2024 season, though O'Connor continued as manager.